Water Jobs

 $85.00 per week, or a volume discount of

-$300.00 per month plus your provincial tax (HST or GST).
+$300.00 per month plus provincial tax (HST).
 A daily rate of $17.00 plus tax is also available.

 A nominal flat fee of $40 will be added if there is an equivalent posting in the other official language.
 If interested, please fill out form above with your job ad and invoicing email address.
 Let us know how long you would like it posted for.
 Please note that payment is required first from non-Members (we accept Visa or MasterCard) and a receipt will be provided.